OpenUnison/helm-charts/openunison-k8s-oidc/README.md

 # Orchestra For Kubernetes - OpenID Connect

+>  :warning:
+>
+>  Please go to https://openunison.github.io/ to deploy the OpenUnison Namespace as a Service.
+This repo is no longer supported.
+>
+>  :warning:

 Orchestra is an automation portal for Kubernetes built on OpenUnison.
 Orchestra integrates a user's identity into Kubernetes enabling:

 1. SSO between the API server and your LDAP infrastructure